Login

 Fig. 7 ARM schedule showing rate change & new payment amount

-Summary: For adjustable rate mortgages & loans, the principal to follow is to calculate the payment amount for the number of ALL unknown remaining payments.
-After you have calculated the unknown payment amount, set the "# Periods" column to the number of payments the borrower will make at the new interest rate.
-Move to the next row and set up a new rate change.
-Then move to the next row and enter a new payment series with the amount unknown and the number of payments set to the total number of scheduled remaining payments.
-Again, calculate the unknown.
-Repeat until you have set up all payment series.
+Summary: For adjustable‑rate mortgages and loans, calculate the payment amount for all remaining unknown payments.
+Then set the “# Periods” column to the number of payments at the new interest rate.
+Move to the next row to define a rate change.
+Add a payment series with the amount set to “Unknown” and “# Periods” set to the remaining payments.
+Calculate the unknown payment.
+Repeat these steps until all rows are defined.

 • Lori Murray says: